 There are times when it’s clear your child’s injury isn’t minor or going to go away in a couple days.
-In the State of Washington, there were 353 serious injuries and 82 child abuse incidents at daycares in a three-year period spanning from 2016 to 2019.
+In the State of Washington, there were 599 serious injuries and 118 child abuse incidents at daycares in the five-year period spanning from 2016 to 2021.

 What makes up a “serious” injury?
 Some of these include:

 Injuries of these nature can come with big costs.
 You’re likely to have medical bills (which maybe include expensive hospital stays), missed work, plus the anguish of watching your child in pain.
 Some injuries leave children in need of lifelong medical care or leave them permanently disabled.
 The pain is intensified if your child’s injuries were due to physical or sexual abuse.
 Make sure to read our post, Is My Injury Serious Enough for a Lawsuit? for more details.

-If a daycare worker’s negligence caused your child’s injuries resulted in substantial damages, it’s time to pick up the phone and call a personal injury lawyer.
+If a daycare worker’s negligence caused your child’s injuries, it’s time to pick up the phone and call a personal injury lawyer.
 In many cases, you can still file a lawsuit, even if you signed a liability waiver with the daycare facility.